yoonmoonsick/dnd2024/README.md

   - Level 9: Telekinesis, Synaptic Static
 - Level 3: Mind Magic
   - You can expend one use of Channel Divinity to cast a prepared spell from the Knowledge Domain Spells table without using a spell slot.
+- Level 6: Unfettered Mind
+  - You gain proficiency in Intelligence saving throws.

 ### Life Domain